jbcodeforce/aws-studies/docs/serverless/index.md

 It natively integrates with AWS Identity and Access Management (IAM) and Amazon Virtual Private Cloud (VPC)

+It uses the following constructs:

+* **Task Definition**: to define application containers, image URL, CPU and memory needed...
+It is immutable, so any update creates new version.
+* **Task**: A running instance of a Task Definition.
+A task can have multiple containers running in parallel
+* **Cluster**: infrastructure isolation boundary
+* **Service**: Endpoint to support ELB integration and do mapping to tasks

 ## Step function

 AWS Step Functions is a fully managed service that you can use to coordinate the components of distributed applications and microservices using visual workflows.
 You build small applications that each perform a discrete function (or step) in your workflow, which means that you can scale and change your applications quickly.